 In the night of 14 April 1912, the unthinkable happened.
 The mightiest ship afloat, the brand new White Star Line ship Titanic, was on its maiden voyage from Southampton, England, to New York.
 The ship was advertised as unsinkable.
-And, if unsinkable, why should there be adequate lifeboats for all of the passengers and crew?
+And, if unsinkable, why should there be enough lifeboats for all of the passengers and crew?
 The ship departed from Southampton on 10 April.
 Less than five days later, it was at the bottom of the Atlantic Ocean.
-More than 1,500 people perished within three hours of striking an iceberg, which ripped the bottom out of the ship.
+More than 1,500 people perished within three hours of the ship striking an iceberg, which ripped the bottom out of the ship.

 How this happened is a story told many times.
 Human hubris, unswerving trust in the infallibility of technology, and the commercial impetus of fast Atlantic passages all contributed to the loss of the ship and the accompanying loss of life.
 Even as the ship was settling in the waters of an icy North Atlantic, some survivors reported that there was a belief among many passengers that the ship was the safer place to be; accordingly, not all the lifeboats were filled to capacity.